Submissions

 Revised Manuscripts

-• For major revisions, the authors must provide a letter addressing each of the reviewers’ comments separately and in point form by first recording the reviewer's comment and following it with the author's response.
+• For significant revisions, the authors must provide a letter addressing each reviewer's comments separately and in point form, first recording the reviewer's comment and then following it with the author's response.

 • The author must track all changes made in the revised manuscript.